kmishraa/Snake-Game/README.md

 2. Snake: The player controls a snake, usually represented by a series of connected squares or cells.
 The snake starts with a single cell and grows longer as it consumes food.

-3.Food: Food items appear randomly on the grid.
+3. Food: Food items appear randomly on the grid.
 When the snake's head collides with a food item, the snake 'eats' it, and its length increases.

 4.Controls: The player uses arrow keys (Up, Down, Left, and Right) to change the snake's direction.
 The snake moves continuously in its current direction until directed otherwise.